UniMath/agda-unimath/src/synthetic-homotopy-theory/multivariable-loop-spaces.lagda.md

       by left-unit-law-Σ-is-contr (is-torsorial-Id' a∗) (a∗ , refl)
 ```

-### One-sided invertibility of left and right multiplication
+### Invertibility of left and right multiplication

 ```agda
 module _